 As revealed above, people are searching before they are buying.
 In fact, 3 out of 4 consumers say they use a search engine to find a business, and 7 out of 10 of these consumers are buying from businesses they found using a search engine.

 People are searching locally.
-Optimizing a Google My Business listing and updating it regularly helps a business to get more visibility locally and online.
+Optimizing a Google Business Profile (GBP) listing and updating it regularly helps a business to get more visibility locally and online.
 Since the proof is in the pudding, here’s a few stats on that.

 Complete Listings Drive Results